gdea73/portmanteau_nc/README.md

 The user interface was developed with ```ncurses```, so that library is needed to build the project.
 There are no other external dependencies.

+## License

+This software is made available under the terms of the GNU GPL v3.